tebben/overture-maps/README.md

 ### Create GeoJSON

-For the PMTiles creation we need GeoJSON files `parquet_to_geojson.sh` creates geojson files for each theme from our geoparquet files which can be feeded into tippecanoe.
-Not every field is added to the GeoJSON features, if you miss something you can update the queries.
+For the PMTiles creation we need GeoJSON files, the script `parquet_to_geojson.sh` creates geojson files for each theme from our geoparquet files which than can feeded into tippecanoe.
+Not every field is added to the GeoJSON feature properties at the moment.

 ```sh
 ./scripts/convert/parquet_to_geojson.sh